jluo1875/Kernel-Rootkit/README.md

 # Kernel Rootkit
 ## Description

 This is a kernel rootkit made to infiltrate a 32-bit Windows system.
+This project gave me a better understanding of how rootkits work and how they can be detected/mitigated.

 ## Rootkit Features

+This rootkit features the ability to:

-✔️ Protect Files (Read\Write\Create\Delete\Rename\Open\Execute)
+-Protect Files (Read\Write\Create\Delete\Rename\Open\Execute)
-✔️ Hide Processes
+-Hide Processes
-✔️ Protect Processes, Threads
+-Protect Processes, Threads
-✔️ Protect Registry Keys (Open\Create\Delete\Set)
+-Protect Registry Keys (Open\Create\Delete\Set)
-✔️ Bypass Privilege Checks
+-Bypass Privilege Checks

 ## Links/References